Pacifica Spindrift Players Executive Board Bylaws

 1. To run for office, a member must fill out an “Intent to Run” form, which includes a short statement of qualifications and reasons for running.

-2. The Intent to Run form shall be turned into the Secretary at least forty-five (45) days in advance of the general membership meeting and included in a newsletter to the entire membership.
-This election newsletter must be sent out no later than twenty (20) days before the election.
+2. The Intent to Run form shall be turned into the Secretary at least fifteen (15) days in advance of the general membership meeting and included in a newsletter to the entire membership.
+This election newsletter must be sent out no later than fourteen (14) days before the election.

-3. The Secretary will include in the newsletter all the statements of each person who is running for office so that the general membership will be informed about those members who are running for office.
+3. The newsletter will include links to all the statements of each person who is running for office so that the general membership will be informed about those members who are running for office.

-4. A secret ballot vote will be held at the Annual Meeting once each year as described in VII.A.
+4. A secret ballot vote will be held in advance of the Annual Meeting as described in VII.1.